Life Expectancy - Data

 Life Expectancy is an estimate of the number of years a new-born child would live if it were to experience the current mortality rate for all its life.
 It is a measure of the overall health of a population and how well society is doing.

-Women’s overall life expectancy is higher than men’s in Midlothian.
-However, there are stark differences in health because of poverty and social disadvantage.
-Life expectancy varies by up to 10 years across different parts of Midlothian (National Records Scotland,2023).
+- Inequality - life expectancy varies by up to 10 years across different parts of Midlothian (National Records Scotland,2023).

 Mortality